DecoderRony/e-commerce_Flutter/README.md

-# cheapkart
+# Cheapkart

-A second hand engineering equipments buying platform.
+A second hand engineering equipments buying platform for all your needs.

 ## Getting Started